NHQ/opa/README.md

 ```
 # Example

-defaults to current directory, so you can simply"
+opa defaults to the current directory, so you can simply
 ``` bash
 $ cd app/
 $ opa